 Tick the ‘Automatically calculate income’ box if you wish Sharesight to calculate your interest via our standard calculation.

 Choose to create a holding with an initial buy transaction or an opening balance.
 The opening balance option is most useful for these types of securities.
 You can record additional transactions later.

 By setting the ‘Quantity’ you multiply $1 (the value set for ‘Face Value per Unit’).

-The ‘Price’ can be as $1.
+The ‘Unit/share price’ can be as $1.

 The Brokerage amount can be left empty or can be filled if needed.

 Face Value per Unit is set too high

-The most common error is due to the Face Value per Unit being set too high.
-See the example below for an idea of how the Face Value per Unit influences the calculation of interest.
+The Face Value per Unit being set too high is influences the calculation of interest.

 The First Payment date is set before the Traded On date

-The second most common error is when the ‘first payment’ date is set before the ‘traded on’ date.
+When the ‘first payment’ date is set before the ‘traded on’ date.
 In this case, the first payment does not occur, which leads to missing interest payments in your account.

-The solution: ensure there is correct sequencing for the dates required in order to create a fixed interest item.
+The solution: Ensure there is correct sequencing for the dates required in order to create a fixed interest item.
 The maturity date needs to be set when the fixed interest ends.
 The first payment date should always be after the traded on date.

-the face value per unit x coupon rate x quantity.
+the face value per unit x coupon rate x quantity

 Last modified on May 22, 2023 UTC